 Agathe Toman’s world is mostly black and white, sometimes flirting in white and gold.
-Her dreamlike illustrations are made of biro pen and acrylic.
-Spreads her imagination on paper, canvas, skateboards, surfboards and walls, they are a link between reality and fantasy.
+Her dreamlike drawings are made of biro pen and acrylic.
+Spread her imagination on paper, canvas, skateboards, surfboards and walls, they are a link between reality and fantasy.
 She talks about fear, love, anger, pain, death, joy; all these emotions contributed to the stages of her life’s path so far.

 Although there is always a specific meaning and pattern in her art, she does not offer many clues, instead leaving viewers to interpret the works according to their own conscious and unconscious perspectives.

 As far as she can remember, Agathe drew and painted constantly while being brilliant at school.

 After watching on television John Galliano’s fashion show for Dior at age nine, she decided Fashion would be the perfect outlet for her creativity, she was just a child however at seventeen years old, she applied and was was accepted at the prestigious french Parisian fashion school l’Ecole de la chambre syndicale de la couture parisienne”.
 After graduating she worked for luxury brands such as Yves Saint Laurent, Christian Dior and Yoji Yamamoto where she learned the in and out of the craft and foremost the business part of fashion as well.